stephenverderame/cpp_book/src/functional/algorithm.md

 # Algorithms

 STL algorithms are in the `<algorithms>` header.
-These are generic algorithms which operate on pairs of iterators.
+These are generic algorithms which operate on pairs of iterators (a start and end iterator).
+C++20 includes versions of these algorithms that operate on ranges and views.
+This is discussed more in the C++20 section of the book, but ranges and views are basically like an abstraction over a pair of iterators.
 Often times they will take a callable object to perform some computation.
 Whenever you write a for loop, the first though should be "is there an algorithm which does this for me?".
 Generally, we want to use algorithms as much as possible because they help us avoid making simple indexing or iterator mistakes and are well tested.